AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 src= "https://github.com/AguaClara/Coagulant_nanoparticle_attachment_rate_characterization/blob/master/Images/CNARC_comparing_sensors.png?raw=true" >

-Figure 7: Comparison of results from trials 2 and 3 after switching pressure sensor 2 and 3, confirming pressure sensor 2 (grey) in trials 1 and 2 were faulty
+Figure 13: Comparison of results from trials 2 and 3 after switching pressure sensor 2 and 3, confirming pressure sensor 2 (grey) in trials 1 and 2 were faulty
 </div>

 ### Second Iteration

+The fourth trial was run for 15 hours. and the experimental results showed *WHAT DID THE RESULTS SHOW, INSERT DIAGRAM*

+After this trial, the team decided that the experiment time could be shortened to 3 hours because the data needed to calculate the first order rate constants could be acquired within this time.

+The ProCoDa file was also changed to automate future experiments and allow the team to conduct more trials at once.
+To do this, four new states were created aside from ON and OFF.
+More information can be found in the ProCoDa Method File section of the manual.

 ### Third Iteration

+Experiment 5 was conducted with the third iteration of the experimental design.

+The team observed that a mixture of water and air had entered the tubing connecting the pressure sensors to the flocculator.
+In order to prevent this from occurring in future experiments, the tubing was shortened and the pressure sensors were oriented on the top of the flocculator.

+The pressure sensors were changed from 200kPa to 7kPa sensors to get more accurate results since the 7kPa sensors are more sensitive to pressure changes.